SapnaGulati/DRS-Review-System/README.md

 # DRS-Review-System
 It is the small level project for the cricket match whuch can be used for the third umpire review system.
+DRS Review system can be scaled large by enhancing it to live web cameras etc...